 Start of pitch 9

 Pitch 10: Last difficult pitch.
-Climb the obvious arcing, left facing corner, following bolts up to a good ledge.
+Climb the obvious arcing, right facing corner, following bolts up to a good ledge.
 5.10c 30 meters.

 Pitch 11: Summit pitch.
 Climb up grass past 3 or 4 good bolts and top out at the summit cross.
 5.grass 35 meters.